van-essa/ladybike/README.md

 ![](README_docs/Features/booking.png)

-Alos, noteworthy to mention that the user can logout whnenever they want.
+Also, noteworthy to mention that the user can logout whnenever they want.

 ![](README_docs/Features/signout.png)